-Like many other businesses before the advent of internet, face-to-face contact was considered essential in selling a product and insurance is no exception with agents bringing a bulk of business for insurance company.
-Now, at a time when direct sale of insurance policies by visiting the website of an insurance company or use of comparison websites is picking up because of internet that eliminates intermediaries like agents, role of agents, especially in cities and towns with audience comfortable using PC, is redefined.
+Like many other businesses before the advent of the internet, face-to-face contact was considered essential in selling a product and insurance is no exception with agents bringing a bulk of business for an insurance company.
+Now, at a time when direct sale of insurance policies by visiting the website of an insurance company or use of comparison websites is picking up because of the internet that eliminates intermediaries like agents, the role of agents, especially in cities and towns with audience comfortable using PC, is redefined.
 It can no longer be offering and collecting data from clients which can be done by clients themselves through online means.
 The challenge for agents here is to provide more value-added services by including insurance as part of complete financial planning.
 This is one of the reasons why Chartered Accountants with IRDA license are in an advantageous position to secure more insurance business because of involvement in preparation of final accounts of clients (statutory auditors are, of course, not allowed to sell insurance policies at the same time to clients under section 144 of the Companies Act, 2013).

-Organizing insurance awareness campaign (exhibitions and fairs), meeting face to face should help add value by agents and brokers, something not possible through direct portal of insurance company or comparison websites.
-Indirectly, this should help address bad reputation that financial agents as a community have earned because of so-called chit (cheat!) funds which has made it difficult to build trust even while selling products from LIC!
+Organizing insurance awareness campaign (exhibitions and fairs), meeting face to face should help add value by agents and brokers, something not possible through the direct portal of an insurance company or comparison websites.
+Indirectly, this should help address bad reputation that financial agents as a community have earned because of so-called chit (cheat!) funds which have made it difficult to build trust even while selling products from LIC!